-1. Purpose of roots: Absorb water and nutrients from the soil; anchor plant to the soil Site of food production through photosynthesis 3 Purpose of stem Transport water and food throughout the plant Site of reproduction/seed production Contains and nourishes the seed(s) э.
-Purpose of fruit: urpose of fruit:
+1. Purpose of roots: Absorb water and nutrients from the soil, anchor plant to the soil 2.
+Purpose of leaves: Site of food production through photosynthesis 3 Purpose of stem Transport water and food throughout the plant Site of reproduction/seed production - Contains and nourishes the seed(s) э.
+Purpose of fruit: